rharen11/sonoma-hikes/README.md

 ## Installation

-Clone the e-generator repository from Github, install Node.js package, and add .env file for database connection.
+1. Clone the e-generator repository from Github,
+2. Install Node.js package and add .env file for database connection.

 ## Usage